snozbot/fungus/Docs/fungus_lua/lua_about_fungus_lua.md

 FungusLua comes as part of the [%Fungus asset] available on the Unity Asset Store.

+# Platform Compatibility # {#lua_platform_compatibility}

+%Fungus Lua should work on most platforms supported by Unity, however the MoonSharp Lua library we use has known compatibility issues on some platforms.

+- WebGL: The application builds ok, but executing a Lua script causes a runtime exception.
+The author of MoonSharp is aware of this issue.
+Note: %Fungus still works fine in WebGL as long as you don't use any FungusLua features.
+- Windows Store (.net scripting backend): Both %Fungus and MoonSharp fail to compile.
+You can however use the IL2CPP scripting backend instead so we're not planning to fix this.

 # Tutorial Video # {#lua_tutorial_video}

 This video shows how to use many of the features available in FungusLua.
 It's more of a demonstration than a step-by-step tutorial, but hopefully between this video, the docs and the forums you'll have enough to figure it all out :)